Nahul-Alaguraj/paper2slides-ai/README.md

 Multi-paper comparison

-👤 Author
+Author

 Nahul Alaguraj
-AI / ML Enthusiast

 GitHub: https://github.com/Nahul-Alaguraj

 If you found this useful

 Give the repo a ⭐ — it really helps!

+## 🏗️ Architecture Overview